Friday, April 2, 1915

 * Note 1: Although the media often referred to them as the ‘Princess Pat’s’ no member of Canada’s distinguished regiment, the Princess Patricia’s Canadian Light Infantry,” past or present, would ever refer to their fine regiment as the ‘Princess Pat’s.’
 That is considered an insult, and they rightfully refer to their regiment as the “Princess Patricia’s.”

 ** Note 2: See our posting for March 11, 1915 in which was recorded the award of a D.C.M. for Stretcher Bearer Reginald H. Drake of the 14th Bn.
-His was the first D.C.M. to be awarded to a member of the First Canadian Division
+His was the first D.C.M. to be awarded to a member of the First Canadian Division.

 The above announcement of the award of the D.C.M. to Private C. B. Nourse of the Princess Patricia’s for gallantry on February 28th was the first such award to a Canadian in the First World War.
 The distinction is that the Princess Patricia’s were then serving as a part of the 80th Brigade of the 27th British Division, and not under a Canadian formation.